rudfor/MBSE/README.md

-# 02223 Model-Based Systems Engineering Fall 22
-## Drones vs. Bikes food delivery
+# 02223 Model-Based Systems Engineering Fall 22: Drones vs. Bikes food delivery
+## Prerequisites

+Python 3.10 or above.

 It is always recommended to initialize a virtual environment to avoid dependency issues and pollution of the global pip: